pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/0 - Exploratory Data Analysis (EDA)/README.md

 # Exploratory Data Analysis
 #### "_Not all those who wander are lost_"
-- "It's about getting your hands dirty with the data before really work on it."
+- The quality of your inputs decide the quality of your output.

        Here's where we try to better understand the dataset.
 ‘Understanding the dataset’ can refer to a number of things